How an engine’s cooling system works

 A very brief summary of the task:

-- Make sure the engine is cold and raise the front of the vehicle on jackstands.
+- Make sure the engine is cold and raise the front of the vehicle on axle stands.
 You may need to remove the underbody shield

 - Place a container under the radiator and undo the drain valve